TwinklyStar/musrSim-jp/README.md

-# musrsim-sms
+# musrsim-jp
-Geant4 package for musrSim (shanghai muon source dedicated)
+Geant4 package for musrSim (Zhi Yuan J-PARC project dedicated) It is transferred from musrsim-sms (Shanghai Muon Source dedicated)

 # Notice
 This branch is especially created for surface muon research.